 Furthermore, there are no disadvantages to packaging this way.
 The JATSPAN site allows

-anyone to download this package as a .zip file (exactly the same file as the .xar, but with
+anyone to download this package as a .zip file (exactly the same file as the .xar,

-a different extension), which can then be unzipped on the filesystem and used just as easily
+a different extension), which can then be unzipped on the filesystem and used just